 - A. Tenure: The Sonoma County Junior College District recognizes that tenure, by protecting academic freedom, constitutes a basic tenet of professionalism in higher education.
 The decision to grant tenure is an affirmative act, based on fair, reasonable, and professional evaluation of a probationary faculty member.
 Tenure review is organized on a departmental basis and conducted by the tenure review team appointed for each probationary faculty member. - B. Responsibility: Faculty and District administration share the responsibility for tenure review.
 The tenure review teams and the District administration reach conclusions regarding renewal of contracts and the granting of tenure, and also address and affirm the need "to recognize and acknowledge good performance, and to enhance satisfactory performance; help employees who are performing satisfactorily further their growth, to identify weak performance and assist employees in achieving needed improvement, and to document unsatisfactory performance."
-(AB 1725 section 4[v][4].) - C. Ethical and Professional Behavior: Tenure review is a serious process demanding the highest ethical and professional behavior by all participants. - 1.
-Confidentiality: To protect the rights of the probationary faculty member and all other participants, all aspects of tenure review are to be kept in the strictest confidence except when shared with legal counsel.
-The tenure review team will maintain confidentiality unless: - a.
-The probationary faculty member shares portfolio documents or discusses otherwise confidential aspects of the process with someone outside the tenure review process; or - b.
-Comments of participants, or the tenure review documents, are required in response to the demands of legal procedures. - 2.
+(AB 1725 section 4[v][4].) - C. Ethical and Professional Behavior: Tenure review is a serious process demanding the highest ethical and professional behavior by all participants. - Confidentiality: To protect the rights of the probationary faculty member and all other participants, all aspects of tenure review are to be kept in the strictest confidence except when shared with legal counsel.
+All participants in the evaluation process, with the exception of the evaluee, will maintain confidentiality unless: - a.
+Comments of participants, or the evaluation documents, are required in response to the demands of the conciliation/grievance process or legal procedures. - b.
+Information needs to be shared with TREG, legal counsel, or other District employees identified by TREG. - 2.
 Objectivity: The tenure review team will maintain objectivity during the process.
-If any participant in the tenure review process believes lack of objectivity is influencing the proceedings, s/he should refer the matter to one of the following: - a.
-The District Compliance Officer for matters related to protected groups.
-(See District Policy 2.7, Discrimination and Complaint.) - b.
-The Academic Senate Ethics and Professional Relations Committee for matters related to professional and ethical behavior of faculty on the team. - c.
-The next level of administration for matters related to professional and ethical behavior of the supervising administrator on the team. - d.
-The All Faculty Association (AFA) Conciliation/Grievance Officer for any concern or question the probationary faculty member might have about objectivity of the process. - e.
-When any issue related to tenure has been brought to the attention of the AFA, Academic Senate, or a District management member, that person will report that issue and any related information to the two (2) co-chairs of the District Tenure Review and Evaluations Committee (DTREC), thereby enabling the co-chairs of DTREC to be informed of potential issues at the earliest possible date.
+If any participant in the tenure review process believes lack of objectivity is influencing the proceedings, the participant should refer the matter to one of the following: - a.
+The Vice President of Human Resources for matters related to protected groups. - b.
+The next level of administration for matters related to professional and ethical behavior of the supervising administrator on the team. - c.
+The All Faculty Association (AFA) Conciliation/Grievance Officer for any concern or question the faculty member might have about the objectivity and/or confidentiality of the process.
+If the Conciliation/Grievance Officer determines that a concern about confidentiality and/or objectivity relates to a grievable action that has already occurred, the Conciliation/Grievance Officer will process according to Article 11: